Skip to main content

 Introduction

-Okra, also called Lady’s fingers, is a heat loving plant in the hibiscus family.
+Okra is a tropical, heat loving plant in the hibiscus family.
 Okra plants are drought and heat resistant.
 The immature pods are used in soups, stir fries, pickles, and stews.
 The mucilage in okra acts as a thickening agent in soups, such as gumbo.
-Its nutritive value includes high fiber content- soluble in the form of gums and pectins that lower serum cholesterol, and insoluble fiber which helps maintain a healthy digestive system.
+Pods may be round or star shaped.
+Buyers for fresh market generally prefer star shaped pods, while soup manufacturers prefer a round pod of the Emerald type.
+Both types are acceptable for the frozen food industry.
+Okra is high in fiber, both soluble, in the form of gums and pectins that lower serum cholesterol, and insoluble, which helps maintain a healthy digestive system.

-Okra does best in warm weather and will die with frost.
+Okra requires warm weather and is frost-sensitive.
+The time to harvest for okra ranges from 50-60 days.
 Most varieties have hairs on all parts of the plant that can cause skin irritation, so gloves and long sleeves may be needed for harvest.
-There are also spineless varieties and red-fruiting varieties.
-Though okra is often listed on pesticide labels along with eggplants, peppers, and tomatoes, they are not a related species and share few pests.
+There are also spineless varieties and red-fruited varieties.
+Though okra is often listed on pesticide labels with other fruiting crops (Crop Group 8) along with eggplants, peppers, and tomatoes, they are not a related species and share few pests.

 Types and Varieties